Triest480/python-tutorial/README.md

 # python-tutorial

-This is a simple tutorial package with skeletons to simple object oriented uses of python for users to get familiar with the syntax of Python3.
+This is a simple tutorial package with skeletons to simple object oriented uses of python for users to get familiar with the syntax and object oriented nature of Python 3.